Clark Historic Landmark Site, Rural Roanoke, Randolph County, AL - An Alabama Historic Landmark Site

 In addition to their efforts, the black youth wanted to come together to form a group to support the men.
 They came to Mrs. Clark, and asked if she would help them organize a youth club and serve as their advisor.
 She agreed.
 They set up their youth group, "The Progressive Youth Society."
 The first president was Samuel Eugene Dunson.
 Mrs. Clark enlisted the help of other adults, Mr. John Hendricks, and others who were willing to volunteer their time, to assist with Chaperoning the youth, and helping them sponsor fund-raising events.
 They sold hotdogs, sponsored "street-dances" block parties' and all sorts of events.
 This was a very successful effort.
 The efforts of the youth were very fruitful.

-SLIDESHOW: Members and Advisors For Progressive Youth Society
+SLIDESHOW: Members and Advisors For THE YOUTH Progressive Society

 1970-6-10 Youth Club Has Trip To Six Flags.jpg